Social Justice Education

 Discover Barnard BLUE

-Cohort meeting times: Tuesdays-Thursdays from 6pm-8pm, Diana Center Rm.
+Cohort meeting times: Bi-weekly Fridays from 6pm-8pm, Diana Center Rm.
 302

-The BLUE Summit is open to ALL Barnard students, ALL identities and ALL types of leaders!
+The FLOW Retreat is open to ALL Barnard students, ALL identities and ALL types of leaders!
 Campus or student organization leadership experience is not required to participate.
 We are looking for a broad variety of students who are open to sharing with and learning from others during the retreat weekend.

 When are we leaving?